rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-experimental-features/sqlite-caching.md

 ## Known Limitations of SQLite-Backed Caching

-Only Pods, Secrets, Node, ConfigMap and Event pages make use of the cache.
+This initial release improves the performance of Pods, Secrets, Nodes and ConfigMaps in the Cluster Explorer pages, and most resources in the Explorer's `More Resources` section

 Pages can't be automatically refreshed.
 You can manually refresh table contents by clicking the **Refresh** button.